Tribal Court

 Tammi M. Lambert

-* Due to Ex Parte Issues: Please do not contact the Judges directly about your case.
+* Due to Ex Parte: Please do not contact the Judges directly about your case.
 You may contact the Court Clerk or the Judicial Director who will then assess your needs and re-route any non-ex parte calls to the Judges.

 Court Clerk: